apalache-mc/apalache/AI_POLICY.md

 also know that it is tempting to shoot an AI tool at a problem and see it "solved".
 Unfortunately, the AI tools do not have understanding of the impact of their code.
-We often see the code that may even solve the issue, but it is not properly integrated into the system, nor it is properly tested.
-As a result, the maintainers have to spend hours of their time on fixing the code that was generated in 10 minutes.
+We often see the code that may even solve the issue, but it is not properly integrated into the system, nor is it properly tested.
+As a result, the maintainers have to spend hours of their time on fixing code that was generated in 10 minutes.

 ## References